Olivier-Boudeville/Ceylan-Seaplus/doc/seaplus.rst

 At this point, one may think that, thanks to these function specs, the full counterpart C bridging code might have been automagically generated, in the same movement as the Erlang bridging code?
 Unfortunately, not exactly!
 At least, not yet; maybe some day (if ever possible and tractable).
 Currently: only *parts* of it are generated.

-Indeed C-side elements will have been produced by the Seaplus parse-transform (notably the function selector include, used to map functions on either sides), but the conversion (thanks to ``Erl_Interface``) from the Erlang terms received by the port into arguments that will feed the C functions and on the other way round (i.e. from the C results to the Erlang terms that shall be sent back) is still left to the service integrator.
+Indeed C-side elements will have been produced by the Seaplus parse-transform (notably the function mapping include, used to map functions on either sides, and also, if not already existing, a compilable template of the C driver), but the conversion (thanks to ``Erl_Interface``) from the Erlang terms received by the port into arguments that will feed the C functions and on the other way round (i.e. from the C results to the Erlang terms that shall be sent back) is still left to the service integrator.

 This work remains, yet it is also a chance to better adapt the bridging code to the interfacing contract one would like to be fulfilled, for example with regard to resource ownership.
 Indeed, should the C part take pointers as arguments, shall it delete them once having used them?
 Conversely, should a C function return a pointer to a dynamically allocated memory, who is responsible for the eventual deallocation of it?

-To address these questions, service-specific choices and conventions have to be applied, and this information cannot be found or deduced from the C/C++ pre-existing code generically by an algorithm (including the Seaplus one).
+To address these questions, service-specific choices and conventions have to be applied, and this information cannot be generically found or deduced by an algorithm (the Seaplus one included) from the C/C++ pre-existing code.
 As a result, we believe that in all cases some effort remains to be done by the service integrator.

-So: we saw that nothing special had to be done on the Erlang side (the ``foobar.erl`` stub will suffice), and that the C side deserved some love to be complete; what kind of extra work is needed then?
+So: we saw that thanks to Seaplus nothing special had to be done on the Erlang side (the ``foobar.erl`` stub will suffice), and that the C side deserved some love to be complete; what kind of extra work is needed then?

-Seaplus generated an header file, ``foobar_seaplus_api_mapping.h`` (see `here <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/doc/foobar_seaplus_api_mapping.h>`_ for an *example* of it), in charge of telling that C side about the actual encoding of the service functions across the bridge.
+Seaplus generated an header file, ``foobar_seaplus_api_mapping.h`` (see `here <https://github.com/Olivier-Boudeville/Ceylan-Seaplus/blob/master/doc/foobar_seaplus_api_mapping.h>`_ for an unedited *example* of it), in charge of telling that C side about the actual encoding of the service functions across the bridge.
 In our example this generated header would contain:

 .. code:: c